 People with developmental disabilities and their families have repeatedly told us Ohio's waiting list for Home and Community-Based Services (HCBS) waivers is overly complex and in need of simplification.
-The current waiting list confuses people with developmental disabilities and their families, misleads advocates, and hinders efforts by policymakers to direct resources to where they are needed most.
+The previous waiting list confused people with developmental disabilities and their families, misled advocates, and hindered efforts by policymakers to direct resources to where they are needed most.

-To better serve Ohioans with developmental disabilities, the organizations listed below have been collaborating for more than 15 months to modernize Ohio’s failed Medicaid Waiver waiting list.
-We believe replacing the current system will greatly improve the way Ohio’s waiting list for HCBS waivers operates.
+To better serve Ohioans with developmental disabilities, the organizations listed below have been collaborating for more than 22 months to modernize Ohio’s DD waiver waiting list.
+We believe by replacing the previous system will greatly improve the way Ohio’s DD waiting list for HCBS waivers operates.

 There are roughly 49,000 people with developmental disabilities on Ohio’s waiting list for HCBS waivers.
 However, that number is misleading.
 Many people on the list receive some type of services because county boards have a variety of ways to meet people’s needs – a waiver is just one of them.
 Those who are eligible for county board services can have their needs met through local funds as well as other resources.